Water contamination in Crestwood, Illinois: January 2010: Chester Stranczek's attorneys say he is not fit to testify

-Maura Possley of the SouthTown Star Newspaper reported that "testimony from doctors, originally expected to be finished last Friday, was scheduled to continue Feb.
+Maura Possley of the SouthTown Star reported that "testimony from doctors, originally expected to be finished last Friday, was scheduled to continue Feb.
 9 and 10 at the Daley Center in Chicago."

-Possley followed the hearings at the Daley Center closely and in an article in the SouthTown Star newspaper on March 31, 2010 detailing the closing arguments in the case she wrote "attorneys for current and former Crestwood residents argued doctors' examinations of Stranczek as late as last year indicated his competency is well within the bounds of answering to their pending complaints."
+Possley followed the hearings at the Daley Center closely and in an article in the SouthTown Star on March 31, 2010, detailing the closing arguments in the case she wrote "attorneys for current and former Crestwood residents argued doctors' examinations of Stranczek as late as last year indicated his competency is well within the bounds of answering to their pending complaints."

-In the same article Possley quoted attorney Larry Drury who represents Crestwood resident Joseph Marzano in a lawsuit against the village and the former mayor "He's (Chester Stranczek) very well aware of his surroundings and what's going on in his life."
+In the same article, Possley quoted attorney Larry Drury who represents Crestwood resident Joseph Marzano in a lawsuit against the village and the former mayor, "He's (Chester Stranczek) very well aware of his surroundings and what's going on in his life."
 Drury went on to say in his closing argument "I would call it litigation dementia that's been set up by him (Chester Stranczek)" Drury also claimed "Our position is they (Stranczek's lawyers) never sustained their burden of proof" in regards to the claims of Chester Stranczek's attorneys in the case.

-In an April 14 article written in the Chicago Tribune, Michael Hawthorne said "Former Crestwood Mayor Chester Stranczek is fit enough to be interviewed in lawsuits accusing village officials of pumping contaminated drinking water to residents for more than two decades, a judge ruled Wednesday."
+In an April 14 article written in the Chicago Tribune, Michael Hawthorne said, "Former Crestwood Mayor Chester Stranczek is fit enough to be interviewed in lawsuits accusing village officials of pumping contaminated drinking water to residents for more than two decades, a judge ruled Wednesday."

-According to Maura Possley in a SouthTown Star newspaper report from April 14, 2010, Crestwood's former mayor Chester Stranczek will have to testify in the civil cases against him.
+According to Maura Possley in a SouthTown Star report from April 14, 2010, Crestwood's former mayor Chester Stranczek will have to testify in the civil cases against him.
 Possley reported "Cook County Circuit Court Judge Mary K. Rochford ruled Wednesday that the plaintiffs' attorneys can submit handwritten questions through a neutral third party to the 80-year-old Stranczek."

 The Chicago Tribune said that in a lengthy 51-page decision, Cook County Circuit Judge Mary Rochford ruled "there is no evidence that a deposition would be physically harmful in any way to Stranczek."
 Hawthorne also wrote that "Lawyers will be allowed to submit written questions that Stranczek will answer in a two-hour videotaped interview, but the session will not count as evidence.
 The judge (Cook County Circuit Judge Mary Rochford) later will determine if he is competent to testify at trial."
 The article quoted Judge Rochford as ruling that "there is no evidence that a deposition would be physically harmful in any way to Stranczek."